allegheny-computer-science-203-s2021/assessment/assessment.md

 * Programming styles

-Programming styles will be evaluated on the following levels:

 * None = Does not have the ability to program at all in any style.
 * Inadequate = Programming style is completely akin to "spaghetti code."
 * Adequate = Programming style is slightly akin to "spaghetti code." with some correct naming conventions, indentations, and little or non-descriptive commenting.